leunggerry/projectAwesome/README.md

 ## Future Development
  - Favourites section to allow users to save favourite restaurants for user's collection
  - Integrate other APIs to search for event's happening near the user's location
- - Make the app more friendly.
+ - Make the app user friendly.

 ## Website link